-Brahma temple has the most impressive statues of them all in my opinion, a four-headed statue of Brahma – the God of Creation.
-This is my favourite of all the Hindu god statues of Prambanan.
+Brahma temple has the most impressive statues of them all, in my opinion, a four-headed statue of Brahma – the God of Creation.
+This is my favorite of all the Hindu god statues of Prambanan.
 Isn`t she beautiful?

-- Nandi temple – Contains a statue of bull Nandi belonging to Shiva, as well as the statue of Chandra the god of moon and Surya the god of sun.
+- Nandi temple – Contains a statue of bull Nandi belonging to Shiva, as well as the statue of Chandra the god of the moon, and Surya the god of the sun.
 Chandra stands on his carriage pulled by 10 horses, and the statue of Surya is also standing on a carriage pulled by 7 horses.

 - Hamsa/ Angsa temple – Contains no statue, but it probably once housed a statue of the sacred swan Hamsa for the god Brahma.

 - Garuda temple – Neither this temple contains a statue.
 Probably this temple once contained the statue of kite Garuda belonging to god Vishnu.
 Garuda holds an important role for Indonesia, as it serves as the national symbol of Indonesia, and also as the name of the airline Garuda Indonesia.